hatcreek68/Patiobar/README.md

 ![Frontend Screenshot](http://i.imgur.com/XyNO2qTl.png)

-A web frontend for pianobar, which is a CLI frontend for Pandora.
+A (modified*) web frontend for pianobar, which is a CLI frontend for Pandora.

 Provides a simple way for controlling what is playing on the radio.
 I use this to allow guests (and myself) to control the music playing